robstoll/atrium/apis/differences.md

 These modules bundle:
 - an API module
 - a translation module (the language used in reporting)
-- an implementation of the domain of Atrium
-- an implementation of the core of Atrium
+- predefined expectation verbs.

 Following a list of the available bundle-modules.
-The links point to the KDoc of their included API where you find an overview of all available assertion functions of the API.
+The links point to the KDoc of their included API where you find an overview of all available expectation functions of the API.

 - [atrium-fluent-en_GB](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.api.fluent.en_-g-b/index.html)
 - [atrium-infix-en_GB](https://docs.atriumlib.org/latest#/doc/ch.tutteli.atrium.api.infix.en_-g-b/index.html)